AsaTyr2018/DockerControllCenter/docs/architecture-overview.md

 ## High-Level Workflow
 1. **Application Registration**
-   - User submits the onboarding form containing:
+   - Operator opens the **Add App** dialog and submits the onboarding form containing:
-     - `name`: unique identifier for the application.
+     - `name`: unique identifier for the application (persisted as `App.name`).
      - `repository`: Git URL to clone.
-     - `requirements_file`: optional override of the Python dependencies file name.
      - `start_command`: shell command executed inside the container at boot.
-     - `port`: HTTP port exposed by the application.
+     - `port`: HTTP port exposed by the application and probed for reachability.
+     - `template`: optional reference to a `MarketplaceTemplate` entry for pre-populated defaults.
-   - Validation ensures name uniqueness and mandatory fields.
+   - Validation ensures name uniqueness, required fields, and marketplace template integrity via Prisma.

 2. **Workspace Provisioning**
    - Clone the Git repository into `/opt/dockerstore/<name>`.